-Note: On Thursday as well as Friday until official Convention Opening, access to the Cox Business Center is limited.
+Note: On Thursday as well as Friday until official Convention Opening, access is limited.
 Once your Registration has been claimed, you will be asked to exit the building.
 This is for your safety as well as the safety of staffing.
 While in the building, please be mindful and courteous to the staff that is in the building setting up.

 A WEAPON is defined as follows: